saturn77/yewPart/README.md

 The process of selecting components when designing circuits and printed circuit boards can be quite involved.
 Typically capacitors offer a wide range of choices.
 Capacitors can also be problematic from a reliability point of view.
 Alpha Part addresses these issues by providing a mechanicsm for:

-Generic search, for example, 100 pF 0402 16V
+-- Generic search, for example, 100 pF 0402 16V
-Async requests to Octopart API
+-- Async requests to Octopart API
-Intelligent filters for the JSON responses from the Generic search
+-- Intelligent filters for the JSON responses from the Generic search
-## Rust and Async
-Rust is empolyed as the ability to use async and Tokio are quite valuable for asynchronous handling of multiple part requests.
-Rust was chosen for it's type and memory safety, robust package management, and libraries such as async, futures, reqwest, and Tokio.
-Async and tokio will allow for spawing multiple requests to the Octopart API endpoint and reducing the overall search time for a long list of parts to search.

-Rust is the preferred language in the Altantix::EDA intitiave.

 ## Yew and WASM
 Traditionally I have developed GUI's with Qt and Python or C++.
 While Qt has a long legacy and is quite powerful, the WASM environment is compelling.
 For example, a WASM file is easy to distribute to a large audience of users via a simple web server (say Actix or Rocket, or something like Flask) and thus provides wide user access.
 Alternatively, the WASM program can be run locally on localhost.